samringer/fashion_killer/README.md

 - **Front-end web app:** rtc_server/client.js
 - **RTC server:** rtc_server/server.py

 I'm particularly proud of the RTC server.
-The server streams data from the webcam straight into a remote GPU server.
+It streams data from the webcam straight into a remote GPU server.
 It then uses custom threading, queueing and activation caching so the app can run at a decent frame rate in real-time (see gif above).